NativeScript/nx/packages/nx/README.md

 </div>

-> Current version (1.0.x) of `@nativescript/nx` assumes you have NativeScript CLI v8.0.2.
+> Requires at least NativeScript CLI v8.x.x or higher.
 You can confirm your CLI version by running `ns --version`.

 ## Table of Contents